 Inertia in physics

-In physics, the term “inertia” is the tendency for an object to stay the way it is unless it is acted on by a force.
+In physics, the term “inertia” is the tendency for an object to stay in the same state of motion (including no motion) unless something external changes it.
 This is commonly stated as:

 - An object in motion tends to stay in motion unless stopped or changed by a force, and